Same-sex marriage in Washington (state)

-Same-sex marriage in Washington has been legally recognized since December 6, 2012.
+Same-sex marriage has been legally recognized in the U.S. state of Washington since December 6, 2012.
 On February 13, 2012, Governor Christine Gregoire signed legislation that established full marriage rights for same-sex couples in the state of Washington.
 Opponents mounted a challenge that required voters to approve the statute at a referendum, which they did on November 6.
-The law took effect on December 6, and the first marriages were celebrated on December 9.
+The law took effect on December 6, and the first marriages were performed on December 9.
 Within a couple of days, more than 600 marriage licenses were issued to same-sex couples in King County alone.
+Washington was the seventh U.S. state, and the eighth U.S. jurisdiction (after the District of Columbia), to legalize same-sex marriages.
+Polling suggests that a large majority of Washington residents support the legal recognition of same-sex marriage.
+Prior to legalization in December 2012, the Washington State Legislature had enacted a law recognizing domestic partnerships providing some of the rights and benefits of marriage in 2007.

-Previously, in 1998, the state had enacted the Defense of Marriage Act that restricted marriage to different-sex couples, reinforcing its statutes that had been interpreted by a state court in 1974 as imposing the same restriction.
+Previously, in 1998, the state had enacted a statute that restricted marriage to different-sex couples, reinforcing its statutes which had been interpreted by a state court in 1974 as imposing the same restriction.
 Several lawsuits filed in state court challenged the state's marriage laws without success, including one filed in 1971, one of the first such cases in the United States.